dbrattli/OSlash/README.md

 Why is the project called Ø? Ø is the Norwegian character called [Oslash](http://en.wikipedia.org/wiki/Ø).
 Just want to check if it's possible to have a projects name that uses unicode characters.
+Q: How do I write an ø on an american or english keybord?
+A: Are you really sure you want to understand Monads?
+Copy/paste?

 ## Examples